psu13/mutable-states/content/summer of dark souls.md

 Title: Summer of Dark Souls
 Date: 2013-10-21
-Category: Dork
+Category: Video Games
 Author: psu

 It all started when I found out that the Xbox 360 had a downloadable version of <em>Dark Souls</em> along with its expansion pack.
 Since I must download things, I bought it and happily started playing another character.
 I did all the things I remembered doing before.
 I made enchanted weapons, bought the crystal magic spells, re-learned how to backstab and parry.
 I was easily beating up the mobs and didn't have that much more trouble with the bosses.
 Then I went into the downloadable expansion pack.
 And got murdered.

 I tried again, and got murdered again.
 My enchanted Claymore hit for all of 102 damage when it ought to have done in the 300s.
 I was distraught and confused.
 Then the Xbox destroyed my save file after a rage-quit, and I sat back to figure out what I had done wrong.